okenwa/GuhuzaQuiz/README.md

-# Guhuza Quiz App
+# Guhuza’s Brain Boost

-The Guhuza Quiz App is an interactive game designed to engage users with job search-related questions.
+The Guhuza’s Brain Boost is an interactive game designed to engage users with job search-related questions.
 Players earn points for correct answers, compete on a leaderboard, and share scores on social media to increase visibility.

 ## Features
 - **Job Search Quiz**: Users answer job-related questions to earn points.